 HOW TO OBSERVE #JustBecauseDay

 Do something just because.
+Sometimes, we need to say things, just because.
+We have 11 Things to Say…Just Because right here.
 Use #JustBecauseDay to post on social media.

 Educators, taking the Just Because Day theme to heart, visit the National Day Calendar Classroom for ways to use this day in your classroom, just because.